Tiffany0410/TradingSystem/phase1/README.txt

     - For first time running the program, please clear all content of the files in Manager folder except AdminUserUsernameAndPassword.csv

+    - The default admin user account is: username: adminTest, password: adminTest

     - You can create a regular user by going to the main menu create account option.
       See “RegularUserUsernameAndPassword.csv” for the users that already exist in the system and